piskoviste/pisek/docs/quickstart.md

 ## Creating a task

-First, you will need a task to test:
+First, you will need a task to test.
+You can create a task skeleton by running:

 ```bash
 pisek init
 ```

-You can either create a task skeleton or choose one of our example task to try out pisek on.
+You can also choose one of our [example tasks](https://github.com/piskoviste/pisek/tree/master/examples) to try pisek on.

-## What task looks like
+## What a task looks like

-Task is a single directory containing programs, task data and most importantly a `config` file.
-It holds all the metadata for this task (how to run programs, scoring, limits, etc.).
+A task is a single directory containing programs, task data, and most importantly a `config` file which holds all the metadata for the task (scoring, limits, how to run programs, etc.).

-Programs have their roles (generator, solution, judge,...) specified in `config`.
+Programs have their roles (generator, solution, judge, …) specified in the `config`.
-However, it is customary to give them self-descriptive names like `gen.py` or `solve_slow.cpp`.
+However, it is customary to also give them self-descriptive names such as `gen.py` or `solve_slow.cpp`.

-Additionally static inputs (`*.in`) and outputs (`*.in`) are contained in top-level or in `static_subdir` as specified in `config`.
+Additionally, static inputs (`*.in`) and outputs (`*.out`) are contained in the top-level folder or in `static_subdir`, as specified in the `config`.

 ## Testing tasks

-Tasks are tested by running:
+The task is tested by running:
 ```bash
 pisek test
 ```